 The reporting on our assessment of the effectiveness of our internal control over financial reporting needs to include disclosure of any material weaknesses identified in our internal control over financial reporting, as well as a statement that our independent registered public accounting firm has audited the effectiveness of our internal control over financial reporting.
-Because we are no longer an emerging growth company as of November 30, 2021, our independent registered public accounting firm is required to annually audit the effectiveness of our internal control over financial reporting commencing with the year ended November 30, 2021, which has, and will continue to, require increased costs, expenses, and management resources.
+While we qualify as a non-accelerated filer under SEC rules for fiscal year 2023 and therefore are not required to obtain such an audit for fiscal year 2023, in the event that we qualify as a large accelerated filer or accelerated filer under SEC rules in future years, our independent registered public accounting firm will be required to audit the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act (Section 404(b)).
+Any mandatory or voluntary compliance with Section 404(b) will result in increased costs, expenses, and management resources.
 Undetected material weaknesses in our internal control over financial reporting could lead to financial statement restatements and require us to incur the expense of remediation.
 We are also required to disclose changes made in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, internal control over financial reporting on a quarterly basis.
 To comply with the requirements of being a public company, we have undertaken, and may need to further undertake in the future, various actions, such as implementing new internal controls and procedures and hiring additional accounting staff.

-As discussed in Item 9A of this Annual Report on Form 10-K, in the course of preparing our financial statements, we identified material weaknesses in our internal control over financial reporting related to controls over segregation of duties in our journal entry and account reconciliation processes, and certain information technology general controls.
-As a result of the identified material weaknesses, our management concluded that our internal control over financial reporting was not effective as of November 30, 2021.
+As discussed in Part II, Item 9A of this Annual Report on Form 10-K, we previously identified material weaknesses in our internal control over financial reporting related to controls over segregation of duties in our journal entry and account reconciliation processes, and certain information technology general controls.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.
-The material weaknesses identified in Item 9A of this Annual Report on Form 10-K did not result in any misstatement of our financial statements.
-We have designed and have begun implementing a remediation plan for these material weaknesses.
-However, our remediation efforts may be inadequate, or we may in the future discover material weaknesses in other areas of our internal control over financial reporting that require remediation.
+The material weaknesses identified did not result in any misstatement of our financial statements.
+During the year ended November 30, 2022, our management identified and implemented changes to our internal control over financial reporting to remediate the deficiencies that led to the material weakness, and, as a result of such changes, our management concluded that the material weaknesses had been remediated and that our internal control over financial reporting was effective as of November 30, 2022.

-We cannot assure you that the measures we have taken to date, and actions we may take in the future, will be sufficient to remediate the control deficiencies that led to the material weaknesses in our internal control over financial reporting or that they will prevent or avoid potential future material weaknesses.
+We cannot assure you that the measures we have taken to date, and actions we may take in the future, will prevent or avoid potential future material weaknesses.
 Moreover, our current controls and any new controls that we develop may become inadequate because of changes in conditions in our business.
 Further, material weaknesses in our disclosure controls and procedures and internal control over financial reporting may be discovered in the future.
 Any failure to develop or maintain effective internal control over financial reporting or any difficulties encountered in their implementation or improvement could harm our operating results or cause us to fail to meet our reporting obligations and may result in a restatement of our financial statements for prior periods, which could cause the price of our common stock to decline.
 In addition, if we are not able to continue to meet these requirements, we may not be able to remain listed on Nasdaq.